-1. Improve Organization
+1. Improved Organization

-2. Streamline Collaboration Between Departments
+2. Streamlined Collaboration Between Departments

 Especially when facing functions that require several teams involved, having easy access to various documents and data is essential.
 Processes like admissions and financial aid are important decisions for families, students, and administration, requiring several documents and factors.
 Paperless school systems can ensure access to student and family information to make timely and informed decisions.

-3. Increase Information Reliability and Accuracy
+3. Increased Information Reliability and Accuracy

 Manual data entry and storage increases the risk of human error.
 Even the best administrators can make mistakes, from recording the wrong number to accidentally omitting data points.
 Families filling out forms might miss questions, or their handwriting can be difficult to read.
 Missing or incorrect metrics can impact decision-making or create challenges when schools need that data.

-4. Simplify Processes for Families
+4. Simplified Processes for Families

-5. Reduce Costs
+5. Reduced Costs

 3 Environmental Benefits of Going Paperless